 The Tasmanian Youth Orchestra (TYO) provides high quality musical experiences and expert training for over 200 young Tasmanian musicians every year.
 Working closely with staff and students in the Classical program, the TYO presents workshops, ensembles, residencies and concerts throughout Tasmania.

-The Contemporary program collaborates with numerous performance and other significant musical events and creative initiatives, including MONA, MOFO, DARK MOFO, and the Aboriginal Centre for the Performing Arts.
+The Jazz and Popular Music program collaborates with numerous performance and other significant musical events and creative initiatives, including Mona, Mona Foma, and the Aboriginal Centre for the Performing Arts.

 Contemporary ensembles provide students with practical experience in the study, rehearsal, arranging and performance of music.
 Students find themselves playing a wide variety of contemporary styles from funk, soul and hip hop to Latin, jazz and rock, while progressively developing their skills in band techniques, arranging and composition, live sound, promotion and event management.